 In April 2015, we acquired 100% of the equity interests in Fortis Surgical Hospital ("Fortis Surgical Hospital") with a consideration of SGD55.0 million in cash from Fortis Healthcare International, a subsidiary of Fortis Healthcare Ltd. In October 2015, we changed the name of the hospital to Concord Cancer Hospital, which provides oncology as its main service, including medical oncology and surgical oncology, in Singapore.
 In June 2017, we changed its name to Concord International Hospital.
 In November 2020, we entered into a definitive agreement to sell 90% equity interest in Concord Healthcare Singapore Pte Ltd, which operated and owned Concord International Hospital in Singapore, and ceased control over the management of Concord International Hospital in Singapore.
-Our divestment of Concord International Hospital allows us to fully concentrate on our efforts to operate hospital busines in China.
-As of the date of this annual report, our euity interest in Concord Healthcare Singapore Pte Ltd was further diluted to approximately 8.73%.
+In 2023, we entered into a definitive agreement to sell the remaining equity interest in Concord Healthcare Singapore Pte Ltd with a consideration of SGD5.0 million in cash.
+The transaction was closed on January 5, 2024 and we no longer held equity interest in Concord Healthcare Singapore Pte Ltd since then.
+Our divestment of Concord International Hospital allows us to fully concentrate on our efforts to operate hospital business in China.